agradus/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 #### Editing Inherited Table Properties

-Module or category level properties are those inherited from a **Properties** table as described in the **Properties Table** section in [OpenL Tablets Reference Guide](https://openldocs.readthedocs.io/en/latest/documentation/guides/reference_guide/).
+Module or category level properties are those inherited from a **Properties** table as described in [OpenL Tablets Reference Guide > Properties Table](https://openldocs.readthedocs.io/en/latest/documentation/guides/reference_guide/properties-table).
 In the **Properties** section of the given table, inherited properties appear in a different color and are accompanied with a link to the **Properties** table where they are defined.
 The values of the inherited properties are not stored in the table, they are displayed in the **Properties** section, since they are inherited and applied to this table.
 Inherited properties can be overridden at a Table level, i.e. they can be changed.

 ![](webstudio_guide_images/3c557f07018fc55be76903c7d5b8b14c.png)